 #49 Apparently one can freely smoke everywhere, even in closed spaces like restaurants.
-It is uncomfortable to non-smokers…
+It is uncomfortable for non-smokers…

 #50 Finally, be prepared to find some begging in the streets, particularly of Tbilisi.
 In most of the biggest streets, you will find old people asking (politely not pushing) for money.
 It was very difficult to see and really broke our hearts, particularly when it was elderly people.

 All in all, we love to travel to Georgia!
 It has everything we like when traveling: stunning scenery, tasty food, lots of fun activities, interesting history, and cheap prices!
 Again, you should visit Georgia, ASAP because soon it will be full of tourists!

 Our Recommended Travel Guide Books For Georgia